vroablec/notebook-navigator/docs/intro-video-script.md

 [short pause]

-When using custom sort order new items are placed at the bottom of each category.
+When using a custom sort order new items are placed at the bottom of each category.
 If you want to reset to alphabetical order, just click the reset button.

 [short pause]

-Click Done reordering when you're finished.
+Click "Done reordering" toolbar button when you're finished.

 [pause]

-Another pro tip: Tags can be sorted based on frequency, just go into settings and the Folders & tags tab to change it.
+Another pro tip: Tags can also be sorted based on frequency, just go into settings and the Folders & tags tab to change it.

+[pause]

 ---